Everyone knows that dreaded feeling.

 #5.
 Break Even Sales Revenue

 What is it?
-The exact revenue amount required in a given time frame to sufficiently cover all fixed and overhead expenses.
+The break-even point for a service business is when your costs and your revenue become equal.
 Once break even revenue is achieved, all subsequent revenue earned during that time frame is primarily profit.